ials/GB2023/README.md

+# Facultad de Ciencias Agrarias
-# Welcome to the Geomatica Basica course
+## Welcome to the Geomatica Basica 2022-1S course

-Here is the outline of the topics, readings, and assignments for this course.

-Please take note that:
-- Readings should be done before the session that they are listed for.
-- Assignments sould be turned in before the due data at the time stated.
-- Labs should be completed within one week.
+This is the main communication site for the course.
+Here you will find the lectures, readings, and assignments.
+This is a place to visit regularly.

-## Week 1 - Wednesday, 17 October 2018
+## Week 1 - Wednesday, 9 March 2022

 - Lectures:
   - Session 0.
 [Course Introduction](https://ials.github.com/G4D/G4D_S0.html)